Load Balancing

 Assuming you have:

-backend1-nonssl
+upstream backend1-nonssl {

-for the back-end group running the HTTPS protocolUse the Back-end name:
+backend1-nonssl for the back-end group running the HTTP protocolbackend1-ssl for the back-end group running the HTTPS protocolUse the Back-end name:

-Replace that backend-name for the backend in the website.conf
+Replace that backend-name for the backend in the website.conf file:

 nano /vddos/conf.d/website.conf # Website Listen Backend Cache Security SSL-Prikey SSL-CRTkey your-domain.com http://0.0.0.0:80 http://backend1-nonssl no no no no your-domain.com https://0.0.0.0:443 https://backend1-ssl no no /vddos/ssl/your-domain.com.pri /vddos/ssl/your-domain.com.crt